opendatateam/udata/docs/adding-translations.md

 ```

 You can then translate the po file using the editor of your choice.
-You can set up a Crowdin project if you want.
+You could take a look at [Poedit][] or set up a Crowdin project if you want.

 When translation is done, you can compile translations catalogs using: